-Mental capacity means being able to make your own decisions.
-The Mental Capacity (Amendment) Act 2019 (MCA) aims to ensure that individuals participate as fully as possible in all decisions relating to them.
+Mental capacity means being able to make specific decisions for yourself.
+The Mental Capacity Act 2005 (MCA) aims to ensure that individuals participate as fully as possible in all decisions relating to them.
+See GOV.UK

-It protects those who cannot make their own decisions about a particular matter for any reason whether temporary or permanent.
+It protects those who cannot make their own decisions due to a mental disorder whether temporary or permanent.
 It applies to people aged 16 years and over.
-A person’s mental capacity (ability) may vary over time and/or may depend on the type of decision that needs to be made.
+A person’s mental capacity may vary over time and depends on the type of decision that needs to be made.

-For health and care interventions and medical decisions, informed consent is always needed for treatment or examination; the doctor or healthcare professional who is proposing the intervention will have to assure themselves whether or not the person has capacity (ability) to give (or withhold) informed consent to the proposed intervention.
+For health and care interventions and medical decisions, legally valid consent is always needed for treatment or examination; the doctor or healthcare professional who is proposing the intervention will have to assure themselves whether or not the person has capacity (ability) to give (or withhold) legally valid consent to the proposed intervention.
 Therefore ‘Consent’ and ‘Capacity’ can be viewed as two sides of the same coin.

 - A presumption of capacity